Mineral Point History

 Mineral Point had a post office from 1875 to 1897.

 Mineral Point was described both as one of the San Juan's remotest camps, and one if its best producers.
 Despite the camp having a post office for over 20 years and being the site of many noteworthy mines, very few historic photos exist of this seemingly important camp.

 At over 11,700 feet, Mineral Point was the highest camp in the area, and experienced the harshest winters.
-It is likely that most winters saw just a skeleton crew of citizens at Mineral Point, with the short summer season being the time that hundreds of miners resided in the town.
+It is likely that most winters the town had just a skeleton crew of citizens, with the short summer season being the time that hundreds of miners resided in the town.

 A July 14, 1877 edition of the Ouray Times describes the difficulty with snow at Mineral Point, even in July:

 Mr. E. Steinbach, U. S. Deputy Mineral Surveyor, of Mineral Point, was in town and called on Monday morning.
 He reports matters quiet at that place, active operations being greatly hindered by the snow.
 A large amount of work is contemplated as soon as the snow is gone, and a prosperous season is anticipated.
 A large number of mines will be developed and put in shape for working through the coming winter.

 The people are deeply interested in the success of the Ouray and Mineral Point road project, and hope to see its construction soon commenced.
 The postponing of service on the Ouray and Animas Forks mail route until the first of September does not set well with the people, as it deprives them of mail facilities just at the season when they are most needed.

 A toll road from Mineral point to Ouray was built in 1880, and from Silverton in 1884.
 A mercantile was operated by W.G.
 White and the town was said to have a hotel, restaurants, and several saloons.